stroma-lamellae/chloroplasts/docs/serverInstall.md

 SSLOptions +StrictRequire
 ```

-- Now create a file `/etc/apache2/sites-available/app.conf` with the text below replacing `/home/4F00/chloroplasts/` with the running directory chosen earlier.
+- Now create a file `/etc/apache2/sites-available/app.conf` with the text below in it.
+Replace each instance of `/home/4F00/chloroplasts/` with the running directory chosen earlier.
 ```
 <IfModule mod_ssl.c>
 <VirtualHost *:port>